-We request that you provide at least two weeks notice to your supervisor and the Student Employment Coordinator in CES if you anticipate leaving a job before the end of the Job Duration.
+We request that you provide at least two weeks notice to your supervisor and the CES Student Employment Coordinator if you anticipate leaving a job before the end of the Job Duration.
 Appropriate notice provides your supervisor with an opportunity to make staffing arrangements to ensure that the goals of the department are met, and demonstrates your understanding of the value of such notice.

 As a policy matter, student staff members do have the right to terminate their employment at any time with or without cause or prior notice, and the university retains the same right to terminate a student staff member’s employment at any time with or without cause or prior notice, regardless of any other documents or oral statements issued by the university or its representatives.

 Your work-study award is part of your financial aid package and provides you with a work opportunity.
 The award represents the maximum you may earn from any on-campus student employment position(s) you accept.
 Because work-study earnings are subject to a student's desire and ability to work, the University cannot guarantee 100% earnings of the award.
 Performance expectations for work-study recipients are the same as for any other student employment position on campus.
 Your continued participation in the work-study program is dependent upon your financial aid eligibility, attendance at the University, and maintenance of satisfactory academic progress.
 You and your supervisor will be notified of award revisions.
 Depending on your individual circumstances, such revisions may require termination of your work-study award and employment.
 If your job does not provide sufficient hours to earn your entire award, talk with your supervisor to determine if the department can provide additional hours.
 If this is not possible, contact CES to discuss your options for obtaining supplemental work opportunities.